 Injury Attorneys | Restoring LivesTM

 In January, a driver lost control of his semi-truck when an e-cigarette exploded in his face while he was driving on I-65.
-Fortunately, when his truck veered off the road there were no other vehicles around.
-These accidents prompted the US Federal Motor Carrier Safety Administration to issue a warning urging drivers to use caution with these devices, especially when loading or hauling dangerous materials.
+When his truck veered off the road, there were no other vehicles around.
+These accidents prompted the Federal Motor Carrier Safety Administration to issue a warning urging drivers to use caution with these devices, especially when loading or hauling dangerous materials.

 Many of the problems are believed to be the lithium-ion batteries used in e-cigarette devices.
-If this problem sounds familiar, that’s because lithium-ion battery problems were behind the exploding hoverboards that became last Christmas’ most dangerous toy.
+At least one house fire is being attributed to an e-cigarette exploding while being left to charge.
+If this problem sounds familiar, that’s because lithium-ion battery problems were behind the exploding hoverboards that became last Christmas’s most dangerous toy.
 Hoverboards have been blamed for several house fires.
-At least one house fire is being attributed to an e-cigarette exploding while being left to charge.

 When you buy a product and use it as intended, you expect it to work as advertised and to operate safely.
 A product should not fail when used properly.
 You don’t expect it to cause damage or injury during normal use.
 You also expect the manufacturer to take responsibility and do what’s necessary to repair any damage the product caused and, if someone was injured, to cover any medical costs and related expenses.